How to unit test private method in TypeScript (part 2)

 Posted on: 2017-04-13

-I already posted about how to write unit tests for private method with TypeScript about one year ago.
-Few days ago, I had the same discussion that I had in my previous team concerning private method.
+I already posted about how to write unit tests for private methods with TypeScript about one year ago.
+A few days ago, I had the same discussion that I had in my previous team concerning the private method.
 The situation is similar.
-Developers don't test private method and rely on public method to reach those private methods.
-At first, it may sound that we are going inside those private methods, therefore we are doing proper unit testing.
+Developers don't test private methods and rely on public methods to reach those private methods.
+At first, it may sound like we are going inside those private methods.
+Therefore, we are doing proper unit testing.

-The problem by going through intermediate methods to access the one we want to test is that any change on intermediate methods will make multiple test to fail.
-When a unit tests fail, the goal is to know which unit of your code is failing.
-Imagine the situation where you have class A
+The problem with going through intermediate methods to access the one we want to test is that any change in intermediate methods will make multiple tests fail.
+When a unit tests fail, the goal is to know which unit of your code fails.
+Imagine you have class A

 , a2